 Q. Does there have to be a formal setting, or can a child/family do this anywhere?
 When/where is the best?

-A. I am an advocate of a more playful, matter of fact approach.
+A. I am an advocate of a more playful, matter-of-fact approach.
 Parents should use relaxation tools throughout their day.
-Children see, children do.
+Children see children do.
 Each day brings numerous opportunities for parents to apply stress management and healthy solutions.
 Blowing bubbles is a stress reducer and fun activity enjoyed by all ages.
-A mom or dad that practice meditation can invite their child to sit beside them or climb onto their lap with a toy or a book.
+A mom or dad who practices meditation can invite their child to sit beside them or climb onto their lap with a toy or a book.
 Demonstrating is always the most powerful teaching tool.
 If something feels good and fun to a child they are more likely to want to experience it again.
 Introducing children to these tools will give them an advantage if and when they want to meditate.

 Q. What are the major keys to successful meditation/relaxation, and what does that look like for a young child?

 A. It can take a lifetime for meditators to be able to clear their mind of all thought with the purpose of transcending the mind.
 It is extremely impractical to impose these expectations on a child and I believe that this type of practice should be an individual personal choice.
 Just being able to stop the chatter or train your mind to focus on an image or thought for more than a few seconds is an accomplishment.
 The focus should be on introducing tools to children so that they can integrate practical tools like visualizing, breathing, and positive statements into their lives.
 Storytelling is an age-old method of passing along lessons.
 I created stories that incorporated research-based stress management techniques for my own children to learn to self-soothe.
 All of my stories can be found in my Indigo Dreams Series.

 Q. How do you suggest helping a family introduce it into their lives?